salidotir/PSD-HouseRenovation/services/eletrician/api/README.md

 ### Quotation:
 * The HRC can create a request for quotation to the Electrical company.
 * The Electrical company then has to decide and prepare a quotation containg their offer and submit it through an API given by the HRC company.
-* The HRC can edit or withdraw(delete) their request for quotation before the Electrician company offers their quotation.
+* The Householder can send edit or withdraw(delete) request to HRC before a quotation is issued.

 ### Project:
 * In the event that the HRC selects this specific Constructing company as the winner it can notify the Constructing to company to start their work on the project by creating a new project.